EphelidsL81.2

 DefinitionThis section has been translated automatically.

-Reversible pigment spots that appear after tanning and recede during the months with little sunshine.
-They are caused exclusively by an increase of melanin in the numerically unchanged melanocytes and keratinocytes.
+Reversible pigment spots that appear after tanning and recede in the months with little sunlight, which are caused exclusively by an increase in melanin in the numerically unchanged melanocytes and keratinocytes.
+Their number varies, sometimes only sporadically, sometimes in dense dissemination, so that hardly any free skin areas remain between them.
+Their distribution is irregular, group formations are absent.

 ManifestationThis section has been translated automatically.